Mental Health First Aid training

 If a department or group is interested in learning more about MHFA, a one-hour How to Help: Tips from Mental Health First Aid session can be scheduled by request or register for an upcoming session on the calendar.

-What Yale participants are saying about virtual Mental Health First Aid:
+What Yale participants are saying about Mental Health First Aid:

 • “I am now more confident in talking to those in distress and also realized the importance of self-care.”